catherinebshaw/Homework05/README.md

 In completing this task, I capitalized on a bit of starter code and I used the [Moment.js](https://momentjs.com/) library, pulling in their data to set both the date and the current time.

 To use the scheduler, simply add an event to the appropriate hour and click the save button.
-That entry will be there the next time you open the file and will survive even if you close the browser.
+That entry will be there the next time you open the file and will remain present after a browser refresh.

 The scheduler is also colour coded to illustrate the past, present and future hours as can be seen in this screenshot: